 - No fees and commission free on all foreign currency cash exchanges

-- Receive an exchange rate Better than your Bank!* on a huge selection of currencies – see rates
+- Receive a competitive exchange rate on 60+ currencies in cash – see rates

 - Notes in a range of denominations